Trip Date: September 21, 2002

 Area: Henry M. Jackson Wilderness

-Starting & Ending Point: Monte Cristo Roadhead at Barlow Pass (Mountain Loop Highway)
+Starting & Ending Point: Monte Cristo Roadhead at Barlow Pass on Mountain Loop Highway (Elev.
+2350 feet)

-Summit: Cadet Peak (ascent & descent via Southwest Ridge—West Gully—West Slope)
+Summit: Cadet Peak (off-trail hike & rock scramble via Southwest Ridge—West Gully—West Slope)

-Summit: Ida Peak (ascent & descent via South Ridge—West Slope)
+Summit: Ida Peak (rock scramble via South Ridge—West Slope)

 I originally climbed Cadet Peak on a snowy, foggy weekend back in 1997.
 At least I thought I had climbed Cadet Peak.
 However, my recent peak research disclosed a controversy over the actual location of the true summit.
 Is it the north peak, which the current 7.5-minute topo map triangulates at 7197 feet, or is it the 7186-foot south peak, which most climbers regard as the true summit?
 Poor visibility during my previous climb of the south peak effectively obscured both the north peak and the map discrepancy.
 Adding to the confusion is the elevation of 7073 feet shown for the north peak on the older 15-minute maps (Beckey mistakenly refers to this as the northwest peak).